 Despite the fast nature of the fashion industry, high street shops have been painfully slow on the pick up of fair trade fabrics.
-Georgina Rawes of Ethical Consumer magazine is with us today with this guest post that asks are there any high street clothing companies doing better on ethics?
+Georgina Rawes of Ethical Consumer magazine is with us today with this guest post that asks if there are any high street clothing companies doing better on ethics.

 The Ethical High Street?

 While fair trade produce has earned itself a dominant spot on the supermarket aisle, the demand for ethically made clothing lags behind.

 UK shoppers spend a whopping £8,643 million per year on ethically produced food but a measly £648 million is spent on ethical clothing.
 This is despite the fact that constant pressure is put on fashion retailers by campaigners and events of the past couple of years have shown that there is an urgent need for change in the sector.

 It seems to have taken the most fatal garment industry incident ever followed by consistent pressure from campaigners to convince many high street shops to accept some responsibility for their supply chains.

 It has now been nearly three years since the Rana Plaza building collapsed in Bangladesh killing over a thousand people.